rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Tags.md

 OBS: nothing stops spells from overlapping groups (e.g.: a spell can be wild, negative and arcane at once).
 OBS2: it's possible for a spell to belong to a group without belonging to one of it's sub-tags. ex: Mage hand isn't ilusion, divination or enchantment, but it's trickery

+### Considering:
+- maybe remove summon from wild group. only do it after a concrete example shows up
+- maybe separate curse into 2 different tags if the need arises

 by nature:
 - #wild
 	- #plant
 	- #feral
-	- #summon (maybe remove summon from here. only do it after a concrete example shows up)
+	- #summon
 - #negative
-	- #curse (debuf. consider separating into 2 different tags if the need arises)
+	- #curse (debuf)
-	- #unholy (warlock stuff. cosmic horror, demons and shit)
+	- #unholy (warlock stuff)
 	- #necromancy
 - #positive
 	- #recovery